Fitterer interviewed by Jets for GM opening

 Gase has denied that a past or existing relationship would be a prerequisite.
 He said that Johnson would decide who will run the Jets’ football department.

-Johnson said when the new general manager is hired, the reporting structure would remain the same.
+Johnson said when the new GM is hired, the reporting structure would remain the same.
 The coach and GM both report to Johnson.
-But it stands to reason that it would be ideal if the general manager and coach had similar visions and were on the same page.
+But it stands to reason that it would be ideal if the GM and coach had similar visions and were on the same page.

 That wasn’t the case with Gase and Maccagnan, but Johnson denied that the reported rift between the two was the reason Maccagnan was fired.